J031M/docsona/Task Notes/Follow python guide for basic langchain implementation.md

 I'm using langchain's embedding intergration with instruct embeddings.
 I need to make sure it uses instructor-large, because so far it didn't give me a choice to select it.

+## Chroma
+# Now I need to change the query embedding to the database

 ## Doctran!!
 I think most of the magic is in the ingestion.
 Obviously, doctran tries to store documents in a qna format which is good but what if the document splitting isn't proper?
 From the little I saw from the recursive text splitter, it sucked at splitting things in a way that made sense.
 But it's decent I'd say.
 Maybe consider developing a better pdf parser?